aannenko/transmission-manager/README.md

 # See all torrents registered in Transmission Manager
 iwr http://<docker_host>:9092/api/v1/torrents | ConvertFrom-Json

-# Register a new torrent in Transmission Manager, send it to Transmission for download and check for the updates every day at 11:00 and 17:00
+# Register a new torrent in Transmission Manager, send it to Transmission for download and check for torrent updates every day at 11:00 and 17:00
 iwr http://<docker_host>:9092/api/v1/torrents -Method Post -ContentType application/json -Body '{"webPageUri":"https://nnmclub.to/forum/viewtopic.php?t=1712711","downloadDir":"/tvshows","cron":"0 11,17 * * *"}'

 # Can't wait for Transmission Manager to refresh your torrent #3 at the scheduled time?
 Force-refresh it yourself!